asllop/AppOS/README.md

 	$ qemu-system-i386 -kernel build/appos.elf

 Depending on the app configuration and resources used, you may need some additional arguments.

-To redirect a serial port to stdio:
+If you are using the serial port as a terminal interface for printing logs and reading user input, you may want to redirect the serial port to stdio so you can interact with your appos:

 	$ qemu-system-i386 -serial stdio -kernel build/appos.elf

-Or redirect a serial port to a virtual device (in Linux):
+You can also use the serial port as a SLIP interface to connect your appos to the internet.
+In this case you would like to redirect the serial port to a virtual device (Linux only):

 	$ qemu-system-i386 -serial pty -kernel build/appos.elf